Lampshade Hanging: Live-Action TV

 Sheppard: I don't know.
 It's almost as if somebody in a warm, cozy room typing onto their computer sent us here for their own amusement.

-The Sixth Doctor's companion Peri said "All these corridors look the same to me" in nearly every story she appeared in, lampshading Doctor Who's public reputation as a campy runaround in corridors.
+- The Sixth Doctor's companion Peri said "All these corridors look the same to me" in nearly every story she appeared in, lampshading the show's public reputation as a campy runaround in corridors.

 I'm being extremely clever up here, and there's no one to stand around looking impressed.
 What's the point in having you all?

 - Speaking of Rory, the Silence lampshaded his Kenny-ness by calling him: "The man who dies and dies again."

 Rory himself lampshaded it first in both The Almost People and Night Terrors.

 And again in The Angels Take Manhattan.
 About to commit suicide to kill the Weeping Angels, Amy asks him, "And you think you'll just come back to life?"
 Rory replies, "When don't I?"

 - In Let's Kill Hitler, Rory and Amy steal a motorbike from a Nazi guard.
 Amy asks "Can you ride this?", to which Rory replies, "I expect so.
 It's that kind of day."

 - In The Night of the Doctor, a voice in the background begins his sentence "I'm a Doctor...".
 The camera then cuts to him to reveal Paul McGann's Eighth Doctor, who hadn't appeared on TV for 17 years and whose appearance was completely unexpected.
 The Eighth Doctor subsequently finishes his sentence "...but probably not the one you were expecting."